 It’s great to start talking about their birthday a week or two in advance, asking them about what favorite meals they might want and what activities they might want to do.
 Talk up how excited you are to celebrate one of your favorite people in the whole wide world and how glad you are that they came to your family.
 Anticipation and special attention make things more fun!

 You can put a birthday “spin” on just about anything.
 The most mundane things can be very special when they’re presented the right way.
 And the most fabulously exciting things can be quite dull when presented the wrong way.
-One year, although Ashton wanted egg burritos for his birthday breakfast, we didn’t have any eggs in the house after getting back late the night before from our road trip and he was pleased as punch with oatmeal (which actually is one of his favorite breakfasts) when I told him I’d put extra birthday sugar and birthday raisins (extra nice plump ones) and the birthday boy could even add chocolate chips if he wanted to.
+One year, although Ashton wanted egg burritos for his birthday breakfast, we didn’t have any eggs in the house after getting back late the night before from our road trip but he was pleased as punch with oatmeal (which actually is one of his favorite breakfasts) when I told him I’d put extra birthday sugar and birthday raisins (extra nice plump ones) and the birthday boy could even add chocolate chips if he wanted to.

-King or Queen for the Day
+Declare them King or Queen for the Day.

 The birthday kid is king or queen for the day – they to pick all activities and they get to choose all three meals.
 Pretty much anything they say goes all day.
 For one day a year, everyone should get to be royalty – especially in a big family where getting your own way doesn’t happen all that often.

-Have a birthday tradition (bowling or swimming or biking or whatever the birthday person really loves doing – it makes it easier to plan a fun birthday if there’s at least one set activity – and it’s so fun to have photos each year of the child growing older while doing the same activity.
+Having a birthday tradition (bowling or swimming or biking or whatever the birthday person really loves doing – makes it easier to plan a fun birthday if there’s at least one set activity – and it’s so fun to have photos each year of the child growing older while doing the same activity.
 The tradition may evolve and that’s OK.
 Ashton’s birthday tradition started off as bowling but after the fun party we had one year, he decided his tradition would be eating his cake in an unusual place.
 Then a couple years later after we moved to an area near ski resorts, he decided his tradition would be skiing.
 Meanwhile Eliza has stuck with the same tradition since she was 2 years old – she has a tea party and decorates heart-shaped cookies since her birthday is the day before Valentine’s Day.)
 My dad has a late fall birthday so ever since we were little kids, we’ve raked up leaves and jumped in them and played in them as his birthday activity.
 To this day, all 47 members of my extended family still jump in/play in leaves for my dad’s birthday – wherever they happen to be in the world – and they usually send him photos of their leaf frolicking and/or a few pressed leaves from their leaf activity along with a nice note.
 He cherishes that so much and it’s something that bonds our family on October 28th every year!

 Create some special time for just you, your husband and the birthday kid.
 Let them pick a game they want to play, just the three of you, take them out to lunch, whatever they want to do with the two of you when the other kids aren’t around.
 Giving them your undivided attention is a great birthday gift.